DTR Bandit: Learning to Make Response-Adaptive Decisions With Low Regret: Algorithm

-Now let us return to the bandit problem.
 Our algorithm will occasionally force pull certain arms without regard to contextual observations.
 Fix $q\in \mathbb{Z}^+$ as our forced sampling schedule parameter.
-Following \citet{bastani2019online}, we prescribe the following time steps to perform force pulls: for $a = 1,2$,
+Similar to \citet{bastani2020online}, we prescribe the following time steps to perform force pulls: { for $a_1, a_2\in [2]$,